Corner balancing explained

 How a corner-balance session actually goes

-2. Load the car as it runs — driver weight (or ballast) in the seat, fuel at your normal level.
-This changes the numbers a lot.
+Driver weight (or ballast) in the seat, fuel at your normal level — this changes the numbers a lot.

-3. Scale it on a flat, level pad — even a few mm of floor slope corrupts the reading.
+A flat, level pad: even a few mm of floor slope corrupts the reading.

-5. Re-check alignment — perch changes move ride height slightly, which moves toe and camber.
+Links must drop back on without force.
+Perch changes also move ride height slightly, which moves toe and camber.

 What it fixes (and what it doesn't)